rothirschtec/ARM-backup-recovery/README.md

-# RTscripts
+# RTscripts (DEPRECATED/OUTDATED)
-Here you will find my self written scripts I use daily.
+Here you will find a few scripts I wrote a few years back.
+I leave them here for a nostalgic purpose.
 Please use all the scripts with caution.
 I'm a one man project at the moment...

 ## Dependencies